To ensure a safe and fun fireworks display on Halloween, you need to get a family fireworks permit and follow our rules and safety tips below.

-- Show your permit and your ID to the vendor
+- Bring your permit and two pieces of ID to the fireworks vendor.

-- Only buy fireworks from retailers who have a permit to sell fireworks
+- From retailers who have a permit to sell fireworks

-- Only buy fireworks that are authorized for use in Canada
+- That are authorized for use in Canada

 - On October 31